AgOpenGPS-Official/AgOpenGPS-Documentation/content/getting_started/_index.md

 ## 👀 Learn more

-- [Software](/software) – installation and configuration of the AgOpenGPS
+- [Software Guide](/software) – installation and configuration of the AgOpenGPS software
-  software
-- [Hardware](/hardware) – choosing the right parts, building and installing
+- [Hardware Guide](/hardware) – choosing the right parts, building and installing

 Happy steering! 🚜💨